nhs-pt/hospitals/README.md

 ### `get_hospital_attribute()`

-`get_hospital_attribute()` is a thin wrapper function allowing you to easily retrieve hospital attributes from the dataset `hospitals`.
+`get_hospital_attribute()` is a thin wrapper function allowing you to easily retrieve hospital attributes from the data set `hospitals`.

 You specify the hospitals by indicating what type of key you are
 providing: `"hospital_id"`, `"hospital_acronym"`,